deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-2.md

 date: 2021-05-04T15:00:00Z
 tags: [.net, networking, airdrop, apple]
 images: [img/airdrop-anywhere-cover.jpg]
-summary: "Part one of the journey towards implementing AirDrop on any platform using .NET Core.
-This time we talk about the implementation of the base services need to support AirDrop."
+summary: "Part two of the journey towards implementing AirDrop on any platform using .NET Core.
+This time we talk about the implementation of the base services needed to support AirDrop."
 ---

 > This is part 2 of a series of posts: